kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 # # exp_preprocessing/02_trim_galore/5782_Q_IN_merged
 # # exp_preprocessing/02_trim_galore/5782_Q_IN_merged

+unset duplicates
+typeset -A duplicates
+unset instrings
+typeset -a instrings
 for i in "${intermediate[@]}"; do
 	if [[ -z "${duplicates[$i]}" ]]; then
         instrings+=( "${i}" )